Add this page to your book

-Connecting a Axiom MFD to a network router lead ls to IP address conflicts, due to the integrated DHCP server.
+Connecting a Axiom MFD to a network router over Ethernet leads to IP address conflicts, due to the integrated DHCP server in the Axiom MFD.

-Next, go to Settings → System Setup → Scroll to the bottom → Battery measurements.
+Next, go to Menu → Settings → System Setup → Battery Measurements.
 And there set up what batteries you want to see on the MFD; and by what name.

 No other settings, such as IP addresses or similar are required, since the Axiom MFDs have an integrated DHCP server.

 This video explains how to setup multiple battery measurements, and naming them.

 After connecting the Ethernet cable the GX device receives an IP number (10.x.x.x) from the Axiom DHCP.
 If you start the Victron App on the Axiom and it shows “hardware devices not found”, just restart the Axiom and see… it works!

 Besides connecting over ethernet, a Raymarine MFD can also be connected to the Victron system using NMEA 2000.
 If you’re new to NMEA2000 & Victron, start with reading the NMEA 2000 & MFD integration guide.

 This chapter explains the specifics of NMEA2000 when connecting Victron to a Raymarine MFD.

 To setup the data sources on the Raymarine, go to Settings > Network > Sources > Advanced…

 If you have more than 1 battery be sure to adjust the settings of the Axiom to the correct amount of battery(banks).